iotashi/shell_scripts/README.md

-# ---------- SHELL SCRIPTING ----------
+# SHELL SCRIPTING

-This repo will repo will have common scripts needed to administer a linux machine.
+This repo will have common scripts needed to administer a linux machine.

-## Installation process
+## How to use?
 ```
 # git clone https://github.com/leffaceur007/ud120-projects.git
 ```